 Reference: Story by Luisa Ausage, student, Bachelor of Journalism and Uni-Reach mentor.
 Luisa has been developing staff and student profiles for Student Diversity and Inclusion as part of her Journalism internship .

-In previous years high school students have participated in developing videos in collaboration with current Griffith University students which focus on challenges to overcoming go to university.
+In previous years, high school students have participated in developing videos in collaboration with current Griffith students that focus on overcoming challenges to go to university.
 These film clips are excerpts from these live drama performances delivered in-school.
 These videos help to raise students' awareness of career decisions and stimulate thinking and conversation around careers by introducing them to 'real life' scenarios and role modelling.

 Students can access our Uni-Reach drama clips anytime and the issues will resonate with many students.
 These videos are designed to be viewed with a facilitator and can guide discussions for students about some of the challenges of post-school education choices.